 Make a Difference, Become a Volunteer

-If your skiing or boarding level meets the expectation you will be asked to come back the following two weekends, on March 23 or March 24th and on March 30 or 31, for two Orientation Days.
-On these days, you will shadow the patrol, beginning with morning meeting at 8:00 a.m. and concluding after closing sweeps are "down and clear" for the day (usually around 4:45 p.m.).
+If your skiing or boarding level meets the expectation, you will be asked to come back for two (2) Orientation Days the following weekend: March 29th and 30th.
+During Orientation, you will shadow the patrol, beginning with morning meeting at 8:00 a.m. (same meeting location) and concluding after closing sweeps are "down and clear" for the day (usually around 4:45 p.m.).

 The next step in the process is to complete the Outdoor Emergency Care (OEC) first aid course, which includes professional CPR, written first aid test, and a practical first aid test.
-Classroom time covers 12 weeks, which breaks down to two nights per week, 3 ½ hours each class.
+Classroom time covers approximately12 weeks, which breaks down to two nights per week, 3½ hours each class.
 The OEC class starts in August and runs through the middle of November.
-The course also includes professional CPR, written tests, midterm practical and a comprehensive written final and practical skills test.
+The course also includes professional CPR, written tests, midterm practical, comprehensive written final and practical skills test.
 The class concludes with three on-the-hill working classes at the beginning of the ski season.

 Perks and Requirements for Full-time Volunteer Patrollers